-Relocation Buyers in the Time of COVID: Who They Are and What You Need to Know
+Relocation Homebuyers in the Time of COVID: What You Need to Know

 Pre-pandemic, relocation clients were largely moving to big cities.
 They were international buyers, professionals with new, executive-level jobs, and often, their companies were even footing the bill for the move (and the entire house or apartment).

 While those buyers still exist, there’s also a new picture of relocation buyers emerging: Let’s call them “the pandemic escapers.”

 These are families, first-time buyers, and everyday Americans looking to make a change due to the COVID-19 pandemic.

 They might be leaving more crowded urban areas in search of more space to spread out.
 They may be moving closer to friends and family after months of quarantining solo.
 They might just be headed to their dream city, since morning commutes and proximity to work no longer matter for many people.